adamwong246/adamwong246.github.io/src/blogEntries/5/index.md

 Therefore, the documents which are shared are the overlap between these 2 subsets- those published by the server and those queried from a helper.

-Of course, if you are a beginner, you've got the autopublish package installed and every document is simply available to the client.
+Of course, if you're a beginner, you've got the autopublish package installed and every document is simply available to the client.
 That's fine for now but don't leave it in your app forever.

-A similar package to look out for is the `insecure` which allows the "client to write to the database".
-It think this is a bit of a mischaracterization, because the client can't ever "write to the database", only call Meteor Methods.
-The `insecure` package simply implement this niavely- you'l want your version of the same methods to have more security
+A similar package to look out for is the `insecure` package which allows the "client to write to the database".
+I think this is a bit of a mischaracterization, because the client can't ever "write to the database", only call Meteor Methods.
+The `insecure` package simply implements this naively - you'll want your version of the same methods to have more security.

 Overall, the impression upon me is very different from Rails.
-Rails is about strict separation of logic and view, with a controller to handle the details of http.
+Rails is about strict separation of logic and view, with a controller to handle the details of HTTP.
 Meteor is less "opinionated" but it forces you to deal more directly with details in a less abstract way.
-You need to understand the underlying technology, rather than Rails's curated DSL's.
+You need to understand the underlying technology, rather than Rails's curated DSLs.
 Out of the box, Meteor enforces no MVP, though you *could* implement such.
 Be careful, because without those rails, it's easy to tangle your logic and your implementation!

-### Meteor is backed by a mongo db and loves JSON
+### Meteor is backed by a MongoDB and loves JSON
 Adios SQL!
 I've personally always despised SQL.
 I *get* it, sort of, but it never felt natural.
-Mongo is a breath of fresh air.
+MongoDB is a breath of fresh air.
 Not only is every document a plain JSON object, queries are also JSON.
-Yes, you can have a schema, if you want.
-Yes, migrations are an real consideration and you have to manage joins yourself.
+Yes, you can have a schema if you want.
+Yes, migrations are a real consideration and you have to manage joins yourself.

-### Meteor requires **yet another** package manger.
+### Meteor requires **yet another** package manager.
-It is, however, a very nice and necessary.
+It is, however, a very nice and necessary one.

 ### It uses a lot of RAM
 But RAM is cheap, so it's not a big deal most of the time.

-### But it's still just js
+### But it's still just JavaScript
-Let's face facts: node's asynchronous support is overhyped.
-Sure, it powerful but the community is fragmented on how to support asynchronous operations.
-Promises, threads, futures, generators, etc are absolutely overwhelming and bewildering.
-Meteor does it's best to shield you from these concerns but you'll still have to tackle these complex issues at some point.
+Let's face facts: Node's asynchronous support is overhyped.
+Sure, it's powerful but the community is fragmented on how to support asynchronous operations.
+Promises, threads, futures, generators, etc. are absolutely overwhelming and bewildering.
+Meteor does its best to shield you from these concerns but you'll still have to tackle these complex issues at some point.